 Maybe you want to write a book so that your work reaches a wider audience.
-Or perhaps being an author is a lifelong dream that you’re ready to make a reality.
+Or perhaps you want to explore an art form, just for the fun of it.

-I learned how to schedule appointments – and keep them – and to consistently chip away at the manuscript.
+I learned how to schedule appointments – and keep them – and to consistently chip away at my books and art projects.
 Most importantly, I learned how to make the process my own so I enjoyed it all along the way.

-Ready to write your book?
-Get an ally who understands the process and who knows how to help you do it your way, with your special mark.
+Ready to liberate your creative genius so you can write your books, design a creative practice and enjoy yourself?
+Get an ally who deeply understands the creative process and who knows how to help you do it your way, with your special mark.

-I’ve been coaching new and established writers for over 15 years and I’ve developed a finely tuned sense of how to help each writer bring her great ideas into book form.
+I’ve developed a finely-tuned sense of how to help each person bring her great ideas into form.
 To read more about the choices I’ve made to make my life a creative adventure, read my Adventure Resume below.

 If you’d like to keep in touch with me, sign up for Impulses.